 The Indigenous Taiwanese Peoples are the first inhabitants of Taiwan in recorded history.
 Inextricably tied to Austronesian peoples, their surviving culture is of great importance to the world.
-Due to geographical barriers in Taiwan and thousands of years, the indigenous Taiwanese are composed of various ethnicities, all speaking different languages, with at least 26 groups being known to have existed.
+Due to geographical barriers in Taiwan and the thousands of years of relative isolation, various distinct cultures inhabit Taiwan, all speaking different languages, with at least 26 groups being known to have existed.
 As a result of Dutch, Chinese, and later, Japanese occupation, the Indigenous Taiwanese suffered population and cultural loss, and in some instances, even genocide.
-Some, such as many of the lowland tribes, have been largely assimilated with the Chinese, while others, such as the Saisiyat, fled to the mountains or less populated regions.
+Some, such as many of the lowland tribes, have been largely assimilated with the Chinese, while others, such as the Saisiyat, fled to the mountains or other less populated regions.
 As of today, there are 16 tribes recognized by the Taiwanese, and many others that aren’t.
 With the help of academic study, ethno-tourism, and programs aimed at preserving indigenous culture, there has been a cultural revival among the highland and lowland tribes.

 Overview of Traditional Territories and History of Taiwanese Indigenous Peoples